truemagic-coder/solana-agent-kit/README.md

 Solana Agent Kit provides a growing library of plugins that enhance your Solana Agent with new capabilities:

 * Solana Transfer - Transfer Solana tokens between the agent's wallet and the destination wallet
-* Solana Swap - Swap Solana tokens on Jupiter in the agent's wallet
+* Solana Ultra - Swap Solana tokens using Jupiter Ultra API with automatic slippage, priority fees, and transaction landing
-* Solana Balance - Get the token balances of a wallet
+* Jupiter Holdings - Get token holdings with USD values for any wallet
-* Solana Price - Get the price of a token
+* Jupiter Shield - Get security warnings and risk information for tokens
+* Jupiter Token Search - Search for tokens by symbol, name, or address
+* Privy Transfer - Transfer tokens using Privy delegated wallets with sponsored transactions
+* Privy Ultra - Swap tokens using Jupiter Ultra with Privy delegated wallets
-* Solana SNS Lookup - Get the Solana address for a SNS domain
+* Privy Wallet Address - Get the wallet address of a Privy delegated wallet
 * Rugcheck - Check if a token is a rug
 * Internet Search - Search the internet in real-time using Perplexity, Grok, or OpenAI
-* MCP - Interface with any MCP web server - Zapier is supported
+* MCP - Interface with MCP web servers
 * Image Generation - Generate images with OpenAI, Grok, or Gemini with uploading to S3 compatible storage
 * Nemo Agent - Generate Python projects with Nemo Agent with uploading to S3 compatible storage